 Ingredients

-- Mirin - Mirin is a Japanese sweet rice wine that adds umami flavor and is the base of many Japanese sauces and marinades.
+- Mirin - Mirin is a Japanese sweet rice wine that adds sweet and salty flavor and is the base of many Japanese sauces and marinades.

 - Granulated sugar - Sugar adds sweetness to the sauce.